Ludwig Boltzmann

 Ludwig Eduard Boltzmann (/ˈbɔːltsˌmɑːn/ BAWLTS-mahn or /ˈboʊltsmən/ BOHLTS-muhn; /de/; 20 February 1844 – 5 September 1906) was an Austrian mathematician and theoretical physicist.
 His greatest achievements were the development of statistical mechanics and the statistical explanation of the second law of thermodynamics.
-In 1877 he provided the current definition of entropy, $S = k_{\rm B} \ln \Omega$, where Ω is the number of microstates whose energy equals the system's energy, interpreted as a measure of the statistical disorder of a system.
+In 1877, he provided the current definition of entropy, $S = k_{\rm B} \ln \Omega$, where Ω is the number of microstates whose energy equals the system's energy, interpreted as a measure of the statistical disorder of a system.
 Max Planck named the constant k_{B} the Boltzmann constant.

 Statistical mechanics is one of the pillars of modern physics.
 It describes how macroscopic observations (such as temperature and pressure) are related to microscopic parameters that fluctuate around an average.
 It connects thermodynamic quantities (such as heat capacity) to microscopic behavior, whereas, in classical thermodynamics, the only available option would be to measure and tabulate such quantities for various materials.

 Biography

 Childhood and education

-Boltzmann was born in Erdberg, a suburb of Vienna into a Catholic family.
+Boltzmann was born in Erdberg, a suburb of Vienna, into a Catholic family.
 His father, Ludwig Georg Boltzmann, was a revenue official.
 His grandfather, who had moved to Vienna from Berlin, was a clock manufacturer, and Boltzmann's mother, Katharina Pauernfeind, was originally from Salzburg.
 Boltzmann was home-schooled until the age of ten, and then attended high school in Linz, Upper Austria.
 When Boltzmann was 15, his father died.

 Starting in 1863, Boltzmann studied mathematics and physics at the University of Vienna.
 He received his doctorate in 1866 and his venia legendi in 1869.
 Boltzmann worked closely with Josef Stefan, director of the institute of physics.
-It was Stefan who introduced Boltzmann to Maxwell's work.
+It was Stefan who introduced Boltzmann to James Clerk Maxwell's work.

 Academic career

-In 1869 at age 25, thanks to a letter of recommendation written by Josef Stefan, Boltzmann was appointed full Professor of Mathematical Physics at the University of Graz in the province of Styria.
-In 1869 he spent several months in Heidelberg working with Robert Bunsen and Leo Königsberger and in 1871 with Gustav Kirchhoff and Hermann von Helmholtz in Berlin.
-In 1873 Boltzmann joined the University of Vienna as Professor of Mathematics and there he stayed until 1876.
+In 1869, at age 25, thanks to a letter of recommendation written by Josef Stefan, Boltzmann was appointed full Professor of Mathematical Physics at the University of Graz in the province of Styria.
+In 1869, he spent several months in Heidelberg working with Robert Bunsen and Leo Königsberger and in 1871 with Gustav Kirchhoff and Hermann von Helmholtz in Berlin.
+In 1873, Boltzmann joined the University of Vienna as Professor of Mathematics and there he stayed until 1876.